-- 3A.1.
+3A.1.
 The DoD Components, as a community, will implement a CES compensation strategy as part of a human capital strategy and an integrated business process that aligns with and supports their individual and collective organizational mission, goals, and objectives.
 DoD Components will share an overarching compensation architecture intended to support the DoD goal of facilitating interchange of personnel across the DoD Components in the interest of expanding individual perspective in solving cyber problems.
-The shared compensation architecture will consider DoD human capital initiatives, thereby facilitating the exchange of personnel within the larger cyber community and further increasing individual perspective in problem solving. - 3A.2.
+The shared compensation architecture will consider DoD human capital initiatives, thereby facilitating the exchange of personnel within the larger cyber community and further increasing individual perspective in problem solving.

+3A.2.
 CES recognizes that, while pay is not the only factor in the satisfaction of the DoD cyber workforce, competitive compensation is the cornerstone for recruiting, retaining, and motivating the type of employees needed by the DoD Components.
 The management of compensation of individual employees under CES will be consistent with the needs and objectives specified by the Department, including those within the Defense Cyber Strategy, regarding the disposition of funds for employee compensation, recognition, and reward.
-CES endeavors to: - a.
-Provide employees with a total compensation package comprising both salary and benefits that recognizes and rewards performance and productivity, while maintaining internal equity and a market-competitive position, within the financial resources available. - b.
-Maintain a compensation system that is legally compliant, consistent with DoD and individual DoD Component policies and guidelines, and compliant with merit system principles. - c.
-Provide for a compensation system that is portable, scalable, operable, and sustainable and that supports the desired outcomes of collaboration, cooperation, information-sharing, personnel exchange, and shared mission awareness among the DoD Components. - d.
-Provide pay opportunities that enable the flexible and effective recruitment, management, and retention of a high-quality, high-performance workforce having the results-oriented competencies necessary to plan and accomplish the DoD cyber mission. - e.
-Provide a reward system that motivates employees to increase performance contributions and results in levels of employee performance that are commensurate with total compensation. - f.
-Provide fair, equitable, and consistent salary treatment; provide for appropriate promotion, reassignment, transfer, and developmental opportunities. - g.
-Promote a work environment that encourages employee productivity, innovation, and performance excellence through increased satisfaction, commitment, and engagement. - h.
+CES endeavors to:

+a.
+Provide employees with a total compensation package comprising both salary and benefits that recognizes and rewards performance and productivity, while maintaining internal equity and a market-competitive position, within the financial resources available.

+b.
+Maintain a compensation system that is legally compliant, consistent with DoD and individual DoD Component policies and guidelines, and compliant with merit system principles.

+c.
+Provide for a compensation system that is portable, scalable, operable, and sustainable and that supports the desired outcomes of collaboration, cooperation, information-sharing, personnel exchange, and shared mission awareness among the DoD Components.

+d.
+Provide pay opportunities that enable the flexible and effective recruitment, management, and retention of a high-quality, high-performance workforce having the results-oriented competencies necessary to plan and accomplish the DoD cyber mission.

+e.
+Provide a reward system that motivates employees to increase performance contributions and results in levels of employee performance that are commensurate with total compensation.

+f.
+Provide fair, equitable, and consistent salary treatment; provide for appropriate promotion, reassignment, transfer, and developmental opportunities.

+g.
+Promote a work environment that encourages employee productivity, innovation, and performance excellence through increased satisfaction, commitment, and engagement.

+h.
 Optimize the delivery of reward and recognition to employees to maximize motivation and the accomplishment of organizational objectives.

-CES Cyber Excepted Service CFR Code of Federal Regulations
+CES CFR Cyber Excepted Service Code of Federal Regulations

-DoDD DoD directive
+DoD CIO DoDD Department of Defense Chief Information Officer DoD directive

 E.O.
 Executive order

-GG General Grade GS General Schedule
+GG GS General Grade General Schedule

 LMS local market supplement

 OPM Office of Personnel Management

 RIF reduction in force

 TLMS targeted local market supplement

 U.S.C.
-United States Code

-USD(P&R) Under Secretary of Defense for Personnel and Readiness adjusted basic pay.
-The sum of an employee's base pay rate plus any applicable LMS or TLMS.
+USD(I) USD(P&R) United States Code Under Secretary of Defense for Intelligence Under Secretary of Defense for Personnel and Readiness

 WGI within-grade increase